m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 ### Union types

-Union types in TypeScript allow you to define a type that can be one of several types.
+Union types in TypeScript allow you to define a type which can be one of several types.

 ```ts